Sustainability

 In the event of an occupational accident, confirmation of the accident status at occurrence, identifying causes and proposal of measures are swiftly implemented across the organization, to prevent similar hazards in other business operations.

-In addition, SAPPORO BREWERIES is a member of the “Food Industry Labor Conference,” which is run by the Junior Executive Council of Japan.
-SAPPORO BREWERIES works to resolve labor issues using information regarding the food industry shared at these conferences.
+In addition, Sapporo Breweries is a member of the “Food Industry Labor Conference,” which is run by the Junior Executive Council of Japan .
+Sapporo Breweries works to resolve labor issues and health management using information regarding the food industry shared at these conferences.

 1. Continued health and safety practices will be promoted in branch offices and the workplace based on the “Health and Safety First” motto and to “ensure the health and safety of workplaces for the health and safety of all colleagues to create an environment that brings out the maximum potential of all employees.”
 These activities will be widely shared to employees to enhance the awareness toward health and safety in branch offices and workplaces.